The 12 Key Peer-To-Peer Lending Risks

 If you're unaware that this should be happening, your reflex can be to sell all your loans in disappointment.
 This means you've sold all the good loans you had, even though they would have earned you interest for years to come.
-The risk is that you've left yourself with just whatever can be recovered from your bad debts.
+The risk is that you've left yourself with bad debts and whatever can be recovered from your bad debts.

 P2P lending risk 3: losing money due to bad debts (credit risk)

-The most “commonplace” reason for losing money on some loans is when your borrowers aren't good enough.
+The most “commonplace” reason for losing money on some loans is when your borrowers aren't good enough or they suffer misfortunes.
 When they can't pay back all your money, this is called “credit risk”.